-If you’re looking for a truly awe-inspiring experience, look no further than the Nachisan Seigantoji Temple, nestled next to the Kumano Nachi Taisha Grand Shrine.
-This revered temple is the first stop on the Saigoku Pilgrimage route, a journey that takes you through 33 sacred sites in the Kansai region.
-And with its breathtaking views of the majestic Nachi Falls and the native forests of Nachi, it’s not hard to see why.
+The Nachisan Seigantoji Temple is situated adjacent to the Kumano Nachi Taisha Grand Shrine.
+This revered temple marks the commencement of the Saigoku Pilgrimage route, a journey that spans 33 sacred sites in the Kansai region.
+Its spectacular vistas of the Nachi Falls and the indigenous forests of Nachi render it a desirable destination.

-The temple’s history is rooted in Kumano worship and was once a vast training ground for Shugendo, a unique blend of Shintoism and Buddhism centered around Nachi Falls.
-Split into Seigantoji Temple and Nachi Taisha in 1868, the temple now features a stunning three-story vermillion pagoda that creates an unforgettable sight against the backdrop of the falls.
+The temple’s origins are entrenched in Kumano worship and formerly served as an extensive training ground for Shugendo, a distinctive blend of Shintoism and Buddhism centered around Nachi Falls.
+Split into Seigantoji Temple and Nachi Taisha in 1868, the former now features a striking three-story vermillion pagoda that creates an unforgettable sight against the backdrop of the falls.

-Since 2004, the temple has been a UNESCO World Heritage Site, along with other sacred locations in the Kii Mountain Range, under the moniker “Sacred Sites and Pilgrimage Routes.”
-And with good reason – perched in front of the falls, the red pagoda serves as a striking example of a human-made structure that complements the natural environment.
+Since 2004, the temple has been designated as a UNESCO World Heritage Site, along with other sacred locations in the Kii Mountain Range, under the label “Sacred Sites and Pilgrimage Routes.”
+The red pagoda, situated in front of the falls, is an exemplary illustration of a human-made structure that harmonizes with the natural environment.

-But that’s not all – as Kumano’s oldest structure, Seigantoji Temple is a revered site in its own right, and visitors can discover many significant cultural properties within its walls.
-And with views of Nachi Falls, Nachi Primeval Forest, and even the Pacific Ocean, the temple grounds are celebrated for their awe-inspiring vistas.
+As Kumano’s oldest structure, Seigantoji Temple is a revered site in its own right, and visitors can discover numerous significant cultural artifacts within its walls.
+Furthermore, the temple grounds are celebrated for their awe-inspiring vistas, encompassing views of Nachi Falls, Nachi Primeval Forest, and even the Pacific Ocean.